juju/docs/src/en/tutorial-microk8s.md

 Kube-system   replicaset.apps/kube-dns-67b548dcff               1         1         1       5m53s
 ```

-Later we'll see how this output changes once we deploy a charm.
+Later we'll see how this output will change once a charm is deployed.

 ## Creating a controller